Science and Technology on a Mission!

 In Addition at the 571.3 Level

-- Demonstrated advanced technical knowledge, ability to acquire and analyze complex data, experience in the maintenance and operation of radiological detection and analytical instrumentation and equipment, and practical radiological contamination control practices.
+- Advanced technical knowledge, ability to acquire and analyze complex data, experience in the maintenance and operation of radiological detection and analytical instrumentation and equipment, and practical radiological contamination control practices.

-- Demonstrated independent analytical, decision making, and problem solving skills.
+- Independent analytical, decision making, and problem solving skills.

 - Knowledge of and experience with NIF policies and procedures.